Currently enrolled Trillium family? Please fill out and return TCS returning student form 2017.

 What is a charter school?

 A charter school is a public school of choice with the ability to create a mission and hire teachers independent of the school district they are sponsored by.
-Charter schools receive 80% of the funding per student of regular
+Charter schools receive about 80% of the funding per student of neighborhood public schools for grades K-8th and 95% for grades 9-12.
+Additionally, the school is responsible for all local expenses including their school building, and all technology, maintenance and facilities expenses.

-Charter schools are not required to use district adopted curriculum and students participate in state testing.
+Charter schools are not required to use district adopted curriculum, students are required to participate in state testing.
 Students are selected through a blind lottery based on availability by grade level.
 Staff are not Portland Public

 What is the purpose of a charter school?